MicrosoftDocs/cloud-adoption-framework/docs/govern/identity-baseline/azure-ad-configuration.md

 [Troubleshooting Conditional Access policy changes](/azure/active-directory/conditional-access/troubleshoot-policy-changes-audit-log)

-## Guidance - sign-in and user risk policies
+## Guidance - Sign-in and user risk policies

-Enable sign in and user risk policies to enable you to measure and review risk scenarios.
+Enable sign-in and user risk policies to enable you to measure and review risk scenarios.
+These policies can be configured to require MFA or a password reset for risky users.

 - Follow the [guidance to configure and enable risk policies](/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies)
 - Configure the user risk policy to: